 As of 2019, PT Weda Bay Nickel no longer undertakes land acquisitions from private individuals.
 Transactions carried out in the region since then have been initiated by and under the exclusive control of IWIP.
 PT Weda Bay Nickel has no connection with them and has no visibility on the price or the acquisition process.

-To date, the Sonic Bay project, on study, has not been financed by the French state investment fund dedicated to critical minerals and metals.
+The Sonic Bay project, on study, has not been financed by the French state investment fund dedicated to critical minerals and metals.